Eubelius and society

 Donations and volunteers

-Sometimes we simply share our resources with others: through participating in Legal Run or by taking initiatives ourselves, in our neighbourhood, or for people we know and trust, such as NASCI.
+Sometimes we simply share our resources with others: by taking initiatives ourselves, in our neighbourhood, or for people we know and trust, such as NASCI.
 We also provide a framework that allows our attorneys and staff to invest their personal time and knowledge in supporting projects that can make very good use of them.

 Eubelius assists a number of not-for-profit associations on a pro bono basis.
 Two criteria are relevant to accepting an association as a pro bono client: (i) Do we recognise ourselves in the goals of the association and the way it achieves those goals?; and (ii) Does the required legal assistance fit in with our regular field of work – business law in the broadest sense (see Practice Areas)?